ericdunbar/ics2o9_wiki/termwork/programming-concepts/exercises/Processing-Exercise-Set-B.md

 ## Exercise 7
 _Estimated time to complete: 2-3 classes_

 1. Recreate [this image](https://imgur.com/QRgdwMj).
 Use a single ```FloatList``` to complete this task.
-Trees are added one at a time with a right mouse clock, and taken away one at a time with a left mouse click.
+Trees are added one at a time with a right mouse click, and taken away one at a time with a left mouse click.

 ## Exercise 8
 _Estimated time to complete: 1-2 classes_